Home / Blog / How to Fight an HOA Fine in Florida

 Florida's Mandatory Mediation Requirement

 One unique feature of Florida HOA law is that most disputes must go through mandatory pre-litigation mediation before either party can file a lawsuit.
 This is governed by §720.311 and applies to most disputes between homeowners and HOAs.
+All of these rights — mediation requirements, fine caps, and records access — are detailed on our full Florida HOA rights reference page.

 Mediation is typically faster, cheaper, and less stressful than court.
 Florida's Department of Business and Professional Regulation (DBPR) also has a dispute resolution process specifically for HOA complaints — filing a complaint there is free and can be effective.